jamesplease/backbone.overlay-view/README.md

 ##### `before:hide`

-Triggered jst before the view is hidden.
+Triggered just before the view is hidden.

 ##### `hide`